phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/index.md

 ![](img/guide/phonegap-build/pgbuild_appdetails.png)

-To delete an app from the PhoneGap&nbsp;Build site after initially building it, scroll to the bottom of the __Settings__ tab, which otherwise displays the app's basic metadata.
+To delete an app from the PhoneGap Build site after initially building it, scroll to the bottom of the __Settings__ tab, which otherwise displays the app's basic metadata.